-Since July 15, 2007 and through August 14, 2007, we have opened five additional company-owned restaurants.
-We expect to open 25 to 26 company-owned restaurants during fiscal 2007.
-We anticipate that our franchisees will open between 14 and 15 restaurants during fiscal 2007.
+We expect to open 26 company-owned restaurants during fiscal 2007.
+We anticipate that our franchisees will open 14 restaurants during fiscal 2007.

 Results of Operations

 Operating results for each period presented below are expressed as a percentage of total revenues, except for the components of restaurant operating costs, which are expressed as a percentage of restaurant revenues.